What is it?

 What is the range?

 Full-time students (enrolled for nine or more credits) in a Master's program, demonstrating financial need, and who are members of a church.
 For specifics, see the Catalog.
 Students who are in a “default status” on their federal educational loans are ineligible for institutional aid.
+Applications will not be processed until any previous Seminary (PTS) past due amount is paid in full and the student is in good-standing.
 Students who received financial aid to complete one degree program are not eligible for financial aid for a second-degree program until three years (nine terms) have passed.

 How to apply?